dotnet/runtime/src/tools/linker/docs/error-codes.md

 - The value given for the --warn argument was not a valid warning version.
 Valid versions include integers in the range 0-9999, though not all of these map to distinct warning waves.

+#### `IL1017`: Invalid value 'value' for '--generate-warning-suppressions' option

+- Invalid value 'value' was used for command-line option '--generate-warning-suppressions'; must be 'cs' or 'xml'.

 ----
 ## Warning Codes